Drawdown Lifetime Mortgages Explained

 Retirement Interest Only Mortgages

 Retirement Interest Only (RIO) mortgages require the homeowner to pay back their interest on the loan monthly.
-Similarly to drawdown lifetime mortgages, the ownership of the property remains with you and the loan itself is paid back from the sale of the home when you pass away or move into full time care.
+Similarly to drawdown lifetime mortgages, the ownership of the property remains with you and the loan itself is paid back from the sale of the home when you pass away or move into full-time care.

 Equity Release

 Equity Release is a type of loan that is secured against your home.
 The amount you can borrow depends on a number of factors, including how much equity you own in your property.
-There are two types of Equity Release:

 Lifetime mortgage